 FLIP:Concepts and Uses

 Flipped Classroom - digitalsandbox.
 Flipped Classroom 2.0: Competency Learning With Videos.
 The flipped classroom model generated a lot of excitement initially, but more recently some educators — even those who were initial advocates — have expressed disillusionment with the idea of assigning students to watch instructional videos at home and work on problem solving and practice in class.

 My colleagues have this week; it’s PSSA week in Pennsylvania (PSSAs are standardized tests.).
 That’s not the flipped I meant, however.
 I meant, have you flipped your classroom yet?
 FlipYourClass.
-Flip your classroom with Voicethread In this webinar, community college instructor, Michelle Pacansky-Brock, will demonstrate how she used VoiceThread to flip her lecture-based art history class.
+Flip your classroom with Voicethread.
+In this webinar, community college instructor, Michelle Pacansky-Brock, will demonstrate how she used VoiceThread to flip her lecture-based art history class.

 The foundation of the “flipped classroom” model is a series of mobile lectures paired with formative assessments that students complete prior to coming to class.
 VoiceThread is a single, easy to use tool that masterfully delivers mobile content with voice, visuals, and video and invites students to participate in engaging assessment activities.
+How to Flip Your Classroom.mp4.
+Five Ways to Flip Your Classroom With The New York Times.
 Jim Wilson/The New York TimesSalman Khan in the offices of his company, Khan Academy, in Mountain View, Calif.

 His math lessons are popular on YouTube.Go to related article » What is a “flipped classroom”?
 It’s an “inverted” teaching structure in which instructional content is delivered outside class, and engagement with the content – skill development and practice, projects and the like – is done in class, under teacher guidance and in collaboration with peers.
 A flipped class swaps explanation and lecture, which are usually given in the classroom, with homework activities like math problem sets or writing practice activities.
 Homework becomes classwork and vice versa.